-An increase in positive thoughts has been proven to build resilience and your ability to be solution-focused.
-Working to remain positive in stressful situations, to bite your tongue when feeling annoyed, and to mindfully acknowledge each negative thought and follow it immediately with a positive one are all tools to becoming more constructive.
-This is an important conditioning tool that can take time to implement, but the long-term benefits are worth it.
-Affirming to yourself that ‘happy’ is your usual state, and any deviations are short-term goes a long way towards making it true.
+This mindset shift can take time to implement, but the long-term benefits are worth it.
+Affirming to yourself that ‘happy’ is your usual state, and that any deviations are short-term "bumps" in the road, goes a long way towards making it true.

 Rise with the birds

 Although sleep is really important to help you manage stress, a daily quiet time helps to calm the mind too.

 The main aim is to wake up to a quiet space where you only have your own needs to meet and thoughts to address before the busyness of the day kicks in.
 This allows for more clarity of purpose, as well as productivity, allowing you to focus on what you want to achieve out of your day, rather than feeling overwhelmed.